tarqd/ld-relay-locustfile/README.md

 ### Why is the RPS so low?

 Users don't equate to requests in Locust.
 The number of users is the number of instances of the Locust classes defined in your locustfile.
 It will make as many requests as they make while running.

-# Additional Metrics

-You can get additional metrics from LD-Relay using the prometheus support in LD-Relay along with the prometheus node exporter.

-You can also import stats from Locust into prometheus using [this exporter](https://github.com/ilsken/locust_exporter) which is also available on docker hub under [tarqld/locust_exporter](https://hub.docker.com/r/tarqld/locust_exporter)

 # Locust Api Token Policy